 - Clean your baby with a wet washcloth and plenty of water.

-- Dampen a cotton makeup square with mineral oil to clean your baby's bottom.
+- Dampen a cotton makeup square with mineral oil to clean his bottom.

 What if the rash spreads to other body parts?

 If red patches, spots, or bumps start to show up outside the diaper area, your child might have an infection.
 Tell your doctor -- you may need a prescription medicine or an over-the-counter product.